Cristiano Ronaldo says one of his newborn twins has died

 Ronaldo announced last year that the couple was expecting twins.

-“Only the birth of our baby girl gives us the strength to live this moment with some hope and happiness,” he wrote on the social-media post.
+He writes “only the birth of our baby girl gives us the strength to live this moment with some hope and happiness.”

-“We are all devastated at this loss,” the post added, “and we kindly ask for privacy at this very difficult time.
-Our baby boy, you are our angel.
-We will always love you.”

 Ronaldo already had four children.